 An astronomer is generally described as a scientist who focuses primarily on the study of outer space, which includes the stars, the planets and the galaxies.
 In ancient times, it was described almost as a study of the unknown, as people were curious about what was in the sky and wanted answers for what they considered phenomena.
-Despite scientific advances, there is still a certain sense of mystery to what is in the skies above us, and astronomers focus on research that both allows us to analyze the stars and planets as well as letting us determine how they can help various causes on our planets as well.
+Despite scientific advances, there is still a certain sense of mystery to what is in the skies above us, and astronomers focus on research that allows us to analyze the stars and planets.

 Sokanu matches you to one of over 500 careers by analyzing your personality, interests, and needs in life.
 Take the free assessment now to see your top career recommendations!

 The bulk of an astronomer's job focuses heavily on research.
 An astronomer is looking to discover things about the solar system that are scientific breakthroughs - things we may not have known before that can help us in our everyday lives.
 Astronomers also spend their time teaching courses and putting together instruments that allow them to better their craft, such as advanced telescopes.
 They also often work in observatories with focus on the study of planets and stars.

 An astronomer must have an extensive background in the field of science, as well as a keen interest in mathematics.
 Most astronomers have advanced degrees in physics or other fields with a similar focus.
 Many who focus on engineering in college also find themselves drawn to astronomy, as the focus on research in both fields is similar.
 Those who become astronomers have a thirst for knowledge.
 There is nothing they do not want to know, nothing that does not fascinate them.
 Everything provides them with a new opportunity to learn and better their craft.
 Many astronomers are also dreamers, outsiders who are determined to find their place in the world.
 It is a tough path to follow, but those who are passionate enough will certainly reap the rewards.